SoftBank-backed startups among those approved for U.S. paycheck loan program

 By Jane Lanhee Lee

 OAKLAND, Calif.
-(Reuters) - Four technology startups backed by SoftBank Group Corp's $100 billion Vision Fund were among the small companies approved for a U.S. pandemic aid program, according to data released by the Treasury Department on Monday.
+(Reuters) - Four technology startups backed by SoftBank Group Corp's $100 billion (80 billion pounds) Vision Fund were among the small companies approved for a U.S. pandemic aid program, according to data released by the Treasury Department on Monday.

 Car-sharing startup Getaround Inc., which raised $300 million in a round led by SoftBank in 2018, was listed as approved for a $5-10 million loan.
 The Treasury Department provided only ranges for loan amounts, and did not identify by name those recipients seeking loans of less than $150,000.